Determined.

 Social dances are a frequent night out, and her attendance - and fashion - is frequently reported.

-Left: Bridget wears jade green merv silk and tulle to a Joyland in June 1925, reported in the Waikato TimesCentre: Bridget (here Dolly) wears pink satn and georgette to a pleasant dance in April 1926, as reported in the Waikato TimesRight: Bridget (here Dolly) wears mauve georgette over pink satin to an enjoyable dance in August 1925, as reported in the Waikato TimesAll via Papers Past
+Left: Bridget wears jade green merv silk and tulle to a Joyland in June 1925, reported in the Waikato TimesCentre: Bridget (here Dolly) wears pink satin and georgette to a "pleasant dance" in April 1926, as reported in the Waikato TimesRight: Bridget (here Dolly) wears mauve georgette over pink satin to an "enjoyable dance" in August 1925, as reported in the Waikato TimesAll via Papers Past

 PART TWO: JEAN